orbitalflower/xchatnickcolor/README.md

 In 2002, the original `xchatnickcolor.pl` added xchat-style nick colouring to irssi.
-Each user nick has a colour calculated from the letters in the nick, so that any given nick will always have the same name.
+Each user nick has a colour calculated from the letters in the nick, so that any given nick will always have the same colour.
+This makes it easy to tell users apart at a glance.

 However, the colours calculated by `xchatnickcolor.pl` didn't always match the colours calculated by xchat.
 This new version fixes that.
 Now, anyone whose nick